tact-lang/jetton-implementation/README.md

 `tact.config.json` contains the configuration for the Tact compiler.
 In most cases, you don't need to modify this file.

+## Smart-Contracts Structure

+Main smart contract is `jetton_minter.tact`.
+It imports `messages.tact` and `jetton_wallet.tact`, so they will be compiled automatically, when setting `jetton_minter.tact` as target in `tact.config.json`.
+### Traits
+Jetton minter is using *OwnableTransferable* and *Deployable* trait.
+Actually, you can remove *Deployable* trait.
+It is used only for more convenient deployment in tests.

+Jetton wallet is using only *Ownable* trait.

+You can learn more about traits in the [Tact standard library](https://docs.tact-lang.org/ref/standard-libraries/).

 ## Best Practices

 - For guidance on interacting with Jettons using Tact, check the [Jetton Cookbook](https://docs.tact-lang.org/cookbook/jettons/).